 Construction of road infrastructure will shape the functionality of your future street.
 Initial mapping will determine the best access ways for each road and footpath.
 Next, the roads take shape with gutters and your driveway is allocated.
 Once the roads are ready, contractors and tradespeople will make use of them to access your lot.

-Now that your lot complies with the guidelines of relevant authorities, we are ready to lodge with the Land Titles Office.
+Once your lot complies with the guidelines of relevant authorities, we are ready to lodge with the Land Titles Office.
 When registering your lot, the overall plan of your property will be presented for approval and when successful your individual title will be issued.
 After that and upon settlement, building can commence on your new home!

 The information in this publication is provided as a guide only.
 All images and statements are based on information available to Stockland at the time of publication and may be subject to change without notice.
 The contents of the publication should not be considered legal, financial or other professional advice and you should consult an expert before making a decision based on anything contained in this publication.
 Any references or links to third party websites are for information purpose only and Stockland does not represent or warrant that the information on those websites are complete or accurate, nor does it endorse those websites or any company, product or service mentioned on those websites.
 Stockland will not be responsible or liable to any person for any loss, damage or injury arising (whether directly or indirectly) from the use of or reliance on anything contained in this publication.